Vanese15/Front-end-Refactor-Mock-Up/README.md

 # Homework

-Here are some guide questions that will help you out:

 What was your motivation?

 Why did you build this project?
 What problem does it solve?
 What did you learn?